Cycling and Cooking in Sardinia

 Bikes come equipped with the following at no additional cost:

-• Handlebar bag (hybrid and ebikes)
+• Handlebar bag (standard and ebikes)

 • Rear bag (road bikes)